kiwicom/orbit-design-tokens-archived/README.md

+# Warning: this repository has been moved

+It now lives in the [kiwicom/orbit](https://github.com/kiwicom/orbit) monorepo.

+---

 # orbit-design-tokens
 Design tokens are atomic pieces that store visual design attributes.
 They help us make our UI more consistent and consistent and support custom themes.
 We use them instead of static values like HEX codes for color or sizing units.